 Holidays and Tourist Season

-Choosing to move around the end of the year when New York City is lit up and decked for the Christmas holiday, and tourists are clogging the streets, will most certainly make it a little tougher to get around.
-When you add a large moving truck into the picture, that vision becomes all the more complicated.
+Choosing to move around the end of the year is not the best idea.
+This is the time when New York City is lit up and decked for the Christmas holiday with tourists clogging the streets.
+All of these factors make it a little tougher to get around.
+Add a large moving truck into the picture and that vision becomes all the more complicated.

-If you have any wiggle room or say, make sure you avoid a move from Thanksgiving until a week or so after New Year’s to avoid this hustle and bustle.
-(Of course if you hire FlatRate’s professional team of local movers, this won’t be an issue.
+If you can, make sure you avoid a move from Thanksgiving until a week or so after New Year’s to avoid this hustle and bustle.
+(Of course, if you hire FlatRate’s professional team of local movers, this won’t be an issue.
 We’ll brave the streets and traffic so you don’t have to!)

 Did you know there is such a thing as “moving season”?
-Peak moving season is between Memorial Day and Labor Day when the weather tends to be best and most predictable, and school is out for summer.
-However, If you choose to move in the off-months instead, it’s likely you’ll be have more flexibility with your moving dates thanks to fewer people booking a relocation.
+Peak moving season is between Memorial Day and Labor Day.
+This time period is when the weather tends to be the best and most predictable.
+Do you want to move in the off-months instead?
+You’ll have more flexibility with your moving dates, thanks to fewer people booking a relocation.
 Lower competition might also lead to you saving a few dollars in the process, as well.

 Ready To Take the Leap?
 Call FlatRate!

-We’ve been moving people to and from New York for over twenty years, and other companies envy our stellar track record of guaranteed prices, on-time delivery dates, and unparallelled level of customer satisfaction.
+We’ve been moving people to and from New York for over twenty years.
+Other companies envy our stellar track record of guaranteed prices, on-time delivery dates, and unparalleled levels of customer satisfaction.
 Our NYC white glove movers provide luxury moving services that regularly transport high-end art, antiques, instruments and other priceless items.
 Our international moving services bring people to NYC from London, Singapore, and across Europe.
-We even provide speciality services like piano moving, furniture shipping and commercial relocations.
+We even provide specialty services like piano moving, furniture shipping, and commercial relocations.
 Reach out and contact us today for your fast, free moving quote!